-The CanadaGAP™ Program is owned and operated by a Canadian not-for-profit corporation, CanAgPlus.
+The CanadaGAP® Program is owned and operated by a Canadian not-for-profit corporation, CanAgPlus.
 Incorporation occurred in 2012.

 CanadaGAP directors and staff maintain management control and oversight of licensed Certification Bodies to ensure services are delivered in a consistent and credible manner across the country.
-The CanadaGAP Program management system is designed to meet Canadian Government Food Safety Program Recognition requirements, GFSI benchmarking and international management system standards.
+The CanadaGAP Program management system is based on international management system standards and meets Canadian Government Food Safety Program Recognition requirements and GFSI benchmarking.